Garage Door Threshold Seal: Signs of Damage & When to Replace

 How long does a garage door threshold seal typically last?

-Most commercial threshold seals last 3-7 years depending on traffic volume, weather exposure, and maintenance.
+Service life varies widely based on door cycles, weather exposure, traffic, chemical exposure, and maintenance.
 Heavy-duty installations in high-traffic areas may need replacement more frequently.

 Can I install a garage door threshold seal myself or do I need a professional?